Deep Instinct nabs $43M for a deep-learning cybersecurity solution that can suss an attack before it happens – TechCrunch

 While there is already a large profusion of AI-based cybersecurity tools on the market today, Caspi notes that Deep Instinct takes a critically different approach because of its use of deep neural network algorithms, which essentially are set up to mimic how a human brain thinks.

 “Deep Instinct is the first and currently the only company to apply end-to-end deep learning to cybersecurity,” he said in an interview.
 In his view, this provides a more advanced form of threat protection than the common traditional machine learning solutions available in the market, which rely on feature extractions determined by humans, which means they are limited by the knowledge and experience of the security expert, and can only analyze a very small part of the available data (less than 2%, he says).
 “Therefore, traditional machine learning-based solutions and other forms of AI have low detection rates of new, unseen malware and generate high false-positive rates.”
+There’s been a growing body of research that supports this idea, although we’ve not seen many deep learning cybersecurity solutions emerge as a result (not yet, anyway).

 He adds that deep learning is the only AI-based autonomous system that can “learn from any raw data, as it’s not limited by an expert’s technological knowledge.”
 In other words, it’s not based just on what a human inputs into the algorithm, but is based on huge swathes of big data, sourced from servers, mobile devices and other endpoints, that are input in and automatically read by the system.